getslash/scottypy/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Scotty's documentation!
+Welcome to Scottypy's documentation!
 ==================================

-.. autoclass:: scotty.Scotty
+.. autoclass:: scottypy.Scotty
     :members:

-.. autoclass:: scotty.scotty.Beam
+.. autoclass:: scottypy.scotty.Beam
     :members:

-.. autoclass:: scotty.scotty.File
+.. autoclass:: scottypy.scotty.File
     :members:

 Contents: